History of Doctor Who: Back to the BBC

 Following the 1996 television movie, Universal retained some rights to produce new Doctor Who stories, but without a broadcaster attached, they allowed those rights to expire.
 Full production rights, therefore, reverted to the BBC in 1997.

 Little happened at the BBC regarding new Doctor Who production until the following year, when producer Mal Young arrived at the corporation's in-house production arm as Head of Continuing Drama Series.
 Young was keen on reviving the programme, and this interest was shared by the then controller of BBC One, Peter Salmon.
-Tony Wood, a producer in Young's department, who previously worked at Granada Television, recalled his former colleague Russell T Davies' enthusiasm for the programme and recommended him to Young as someone who might make a good writer of a new version.
+Tony Wood, a producer in Young's department, who previously worked at Granada Television, recalled his former colleague Russell T Davies's enthusiasm for the programme and recommended him to Young as someone who might make a good writer of a new version.
 Davies had recently written for the Granada dramas The Grand and Touching Evil for the ITV network, and earlier in the decade had worked for the BBC, writing the well-received children's science fiction serials Century Falls and Dark Season, which itself contained many Doctor Who-influenced themes.

 A meeting was arranged between Davies and Mal Young's development producer, Patrick Spence.
-In 1999 the media took hold of the story following the success and critical acclaim surrounding Davies' Channel 4 drama, Queer as Folk.
+In 1999 the media took hold of the story following the success and critical acclaim surrounding Davies's Channel 4 drama, Queer as Folk.
 Although various sources claimed that a provisional title of Doctor Who 2000 had been given to the proposed new series, in reality very little work had been done, as Peter Salmon had been informed by BBC Worldwide that a new series would upset the tentative plans they were making for a new film version of the series.
 Thus, plans for the television revival were shelved for the time and seemed to become even less likely in 2000 when Salmon was replaced as controller of BBC One.